-Make things easy on you and your customers.
+Make it easy for your happy customer to write reviews – and peace of mind in the process.
 Implement a proactive, automated process with the help of online reputation management software like Grade.us.
 This not only makes reviewing your business easy, it simplifies the tasks required within the daily operation of your business.

 2. Earn the Privilege of a Positive Review